-ROVER, our “Big Yellow Bus,” travels throughout Davidson County to providing spay and neuter surgery for those who wish to have their pets altered, yet can’t afford it.
-ROVER’s mission is to educate the community about proper pet care, in an effort to keep Davidson County pets healthy and decrease the number of unwanted animals.
+Rover, our “Big Yellow Bus,” travels throughout Davidson and surrounding counties to provide spay and neuter services to shelters and rescues that lack the resources in an effort to decrease the number of unwanted animals.

 PPAWS Prison Puppies Achieving Worthy Service